 Review summary: Canon 2000D vs Sony RX10

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Sony RX10 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better low-light sensitivity: Requires less light for good images (1.1 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.